graciellehigino/ms_range_interactions/manuscript.md

 # Discussion

+In our case, one predator (*Canis aureus*) would be completely excluded of its original range probably because of a taxonomic mismatch between datasets, which is hard to solve based only on occurrence data.
+Hence, this method can be useful when the study group is well known, and the growing availability of data will certainly improve its applicability.

 Here we lend further evidence to the debate surrounding the effects of ecological interactions on the distribution and abundance of species at large scales [@Bullock2000GeoSep; @Chesson2008IntPre; @Godsoe2012HowSpe; @Svenning2014InfInt;